Zealll/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    A: Dom is a programing interface that allows us to interact/manipulate structure, style, and content of the webpage

 2. What is an event?

+    A: An event can be anything that can cause any type of action.
+Whether it's casued by us, or by the browser.
+Ex. a click of a button on the webpage.

 3. What is an event listener?

+    A: Event listener is a function that allows us to make certain content interactable and create an event out of it.

 4. Why would we convert a NodeList into an Array?

+    A: Because NodeList is an array-like data structure, but we cannot use methods on it.
+So we need to convert it into an Array, in order for us to iterarate over them.

 5. What is a component?

+    A: Component has 3 parts, CSS, HTML, and JS, so it is what helps us change the contents of the webpage using the DOM.

 ### Git Set up